Driver CPC part 1 test: theory

 The pass mark for this part is 67 out of 100.
 You cannot review your answers.

 Your test result

 You’ll be given a letter at the test centre with the results for the part of the theory test you’ve just taken.

 When you’ve passed both parts, your theory test certificate will be posted to you.
 You need this when you book your Driver CPC part 3 driving test.

 Your theory test certificate is valid for 2 years from when you passed the first part of the test.

 You need to pass the Driver CPC part 3 driving test within 2 years, otherwise you’ll have to pass the part 1 theory test again.

 If you fail the theory tests

 You’ll get a results letter with feedback telling you why you’ve failed.

-You can book another theory test straight away, but you can’t take it for another 3 clear working days.
+You can book another theory test straight away, but you cannot take it for another 3 clear working days.

-You can apply for a refund of out-of-pocket expenses if the Driver and Vehicle Standards Agency (DVSA) cancels your test at short notice.
+You can apply for a refund of out-of-pocket expenses if the DVSA cancels your test at short notice.